-Cash and cash equivalents is higher than 2023 but lower than 2022 and fluctuates based on timing of sales receipts and settlement of payables.
-Total assets were lower than prior year due to the impairment of exploration and evaluation assets recorded in the prior year.
+Cash and cash equivalents is higher in the current period due to the private placements which closed in the current period.
+Total assets were higher than prior year due to the higher cash balance from the financings closed in the current period.
 Non-current financial liabilities decreased as payments on the lease assets are being made.